innoscoutpro/ai-gauge/README.md

 ./.venv/bin/python -m aigauge
 ```

 On first launch the widget appears with enabled provider tiles.
-Claude and Codex use a **Sign in** or **Paste cookie** flow; OpenCode, GitHub Copilot, and OpenRouter are configured from Settings with API credentials.
-Open Settings to disable providers you don't use or to add more Claude, Codex, or OpenCode accounts.
+Claude and Codex use a **Sign in** or **Paste cookie** flow; OpenCode Go, GitHub Copilot, and OpenRouter are configured from Settings with API credentials.
+Open Settings to disable providers you don't use or to add more Claude, Codex, or OpenCode Go accounts.

 ## First-time setup per provider